-Images and Videos - Staff must not without consent upload on to any internet site or service images or videos of themselves, other staff or pupils.
-This is applicable not only professionally (in school) but also personally (e.g. staff social events).
+Images and Videos - Staff must not without consent upload on to any Internet site or service images or videos of themselves, other staff or pupils.
+This is applicable not only professionally (in school) but also personally (e.g., staff social events).

-Use of Personal ICT - use of personal ICT equipment is at the discretion of the Head.
-(See Appendix V for guidance on use of personal devices).
+Use of Personal ICT - use of personal ICT equipment is at the discretion of the Head and the Head of computing.

-Viruses and other malware - any virus outbreaks must be reported to the E-safety officer who will advise the Head and the Technical Support team as soon as is practicable to do so, along with the name of the virus (if known) and actions taken by the school.
+Viruses and other malware - any virus outbreaks must be reported to the e-safety officer who will advise the Head and the Technical Support team as soon as is practicable to do so, along with the name of the virus (if known) and actions taken by the school.

-Social Media - E-safety - like health and safety, E-safety is the responsibility of everyone.
-As such staff will promote positive E-safety messages in all use of ICT whether they are with other members of staff or with pupils.
+Social Media - e-safety - like health and safety, e-safety is the responsibility of everyone.
+As such staff will promote positive e-safety messages in all use of ICT whether they are with other members of staff or with pupils.

-Any member of staff who suspects that a member of the school community is accessing inappropriate material or not abiding by the school's E-safety policy and protocols must report any allegation, complaint, concern or suspicion directly to the head.
-If the Head is absent or if the Head is the subject of the concern, the concern must be reported to the governor of the school.
+Any member of staff who suspects that a member of the school community is accessing inappropriate material or not abiding by the school's e-safety policy and protocols must report any allegation, complaint, concern or suspicion directly to the Head.
+If the Head is absent or if the Head is the subject of the concern, the concern must be reported to the Governor of the school.